fgittins/RealisticSeismology/README.md

 ## Citation

-If you found this project to be useful in academic work, please cite it using the following reference:
+If you found this project to be useful in academic work, please cite it using the following references:

 ```bibtex
 @unpublished{gittins2024neutronstar,